iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit/README.md

 ## Model Training and Saving 🤖

-The CatBoost model was trained using the timeseries dataset of corporation favorita as shown in this GitHub repository: [Time-Series-Forecasting-Analysis-For-Corporation-Favorita](https://github.com/iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita)
+The CatBoost model was trained using the timeseries dataset of corporation favorita as shown in this GitHub repository: [Time-Series-Forecasting-Analysis-For-Corporation-Favorita](https://github.com/iameberedavid/Time-Series-Forecasting-Analysis-For-Corporation-Favorita).
+Here is a Medium article explaining the process: [TIME SERIES FORECASTING ANALYSIS FOR CORPORATION FAVORITA](https://eberedavid.medium.com/time-series-forecasting-analysis-for-corporation-favorita-4e43df145e50).

 ## Usage Instructions 🧑‍🏫